 In January, February and April 2018, certain related class action complaints were filed in U.S. Federal Court alleging violations of U.S. federal securities laws.
 In April plaintiffs voluntarily dismissed all but one of their cases, Porwal v.
 Ballard Power Systems, Inc. et al (S.D.
 N.Y.).
-Under the current scheduling order in this action, Plaintiffs are required to file an amended complaint by June 22, 2018.
+Under the current scheduling order in this action, Plaintiffs filed an amended complaint on June 22, 2018.
 The Corporation will vigorously contest, and defend against, Plaintiffs' claims and believes the claims are without merit.